-The Russian Navy intends to have its version of the French Mistral amphibious ships (the Vladivostok Class) carry 30 helicopters (compared to 16 on the French version) and have several other modifications to the ship itself.
-The Vladivostok Class ships will be armed with two AK-630 multibarrel 30mm autocannon for anti-missile defense.
-There will also be two quad-launchers of shoulder fired type anti-aircraft missiles (with a 5 kilometer range and good against helicopters) and two or more DP-65 55mm grenade launchers for defense against divers.
+The Russian Navy has made some changes in the existing Mistral design.
+This Russian model will be called the Vladivostok Class and carry 30 helicopters (compared to 16 on the French version).
+The Vladivostoks will be armed with two AK-630 multibarrel 30mm autocannon for anti-missile defense.
+There will also be two quad-launchers of shoulder fired type anti-aircraft missiles (with a 5 kilometer range and does well against helicopters) and two or more DP-65 55mm grenade launchers for defense against divers.

-In the aircraft handling areas below the deck height will be higher for the taller Ka-52K and Ka-29 helicopters.
-The Ka-52K is a navalized version of the Ka-52 that went into production last year.
+In the aircraft handling areas below the deck, there will be more space made for the taller Ka-52K and Ka-29 helicopters.
+The Ka-52K is a navalized version of the Ka-52.
 In addition to being equipped with coatings to resist sea water corrosion, the K model will also have a lightweight version of the high-definition Zhuk-AE AESA radar used on jet fighters.
 This radar currently weighs 275 kg (605 pounds), but the helicopter version will weigh only 80 kg (176 pounds) and enables the Kh-52K to use the Kh-31 anti-ship missile.
-This weapon has a range of 110 kilometers and travels at high speed (about one kilometer a second.)
+This weapon has a range of 110 kilometers and travels at high speed (about one kilometer a second).
 The Kh-52K can also carry the sub-sonic Kh-31 missile, which has a range of 130 kilometers.
 Both of these missiles weigh about 600 kg (1,300 pounds) each.